 Our degree programs include a B.A. in Art Education; a B.A. in Art with a required minor; and a B.A. in Art History also with a minor.
 If you are proactive, the minor can also be geared to your career goals.
 And of course we offer the B.F.A. with concentrations in General Studio, Ceramics, Jewelry/Metals, Painting, Photography (commercial and fine art), Printmaking, and Sculpture.
 Because the B.F.A. is driven by studio content, there is no room in this degree for a minor.
 The B.A. in Art and Art History degrees have an international language requirement and all fine arts degree programs require math.
 But don’t let the rigor and hard work deter you, because that is what serious art and design students are about.
 Our Fine Arts Faculty are dedicated, engaged artists/teachers whose intention is to make a difference in your Winthrop experience.
 We are here to help you succeed in the department, but more importantly, after you graduate.

 My words only go so far in describing this program.
 So I am including some image-driven sites that you should find interesting.
 With the exception of the official Winthrop Department of Fine Arts website, most of these sites were designed and produced by fine arts students.
 For example, at the 2014 Senior Exhibition website, you will get an idea of what B.A. in Art and B.F.A. in Art seniors produced this past year.
 So check them out.
 See what is happening every day in the department by visiting our Departmental Blog.
 If you want to see examples of Student Work and Activities in all of our disciplines, you can visit Winthrop Fine Arts.
-Also you and your friends will enjoy reading our online Spring 2014 Newsletter is also available to read and reinforces our commitment to student engagement.
+Also you and your friends will enjoy reading our online Fall 2014 Newsletter.
+The Spring 2014 Newsletter is also available to read and reinforces our commitment to student engagement.

 I think you can achieve a clearer idea about how our students are truly engaged in real world activities by looking and listening to this Video Produced by Family Trust Federal Credit Union about a project for their new headquarters in Rock Hill.
 Working with credit union officers, architects, designers and engineers, fine arts students were commissioned to produce permanent art and design in anticipation of the financial institution’s construction.
 And this is just part of our story.